RichT-PT/occolades/README.md

 removed addXorO from event listener now it only logs player 1 and x and no longer alternates players!? fml commented out the 9 click conditional
+Just uncommented line 62 'declarePlayer(); and it started working